electron/electron/docs/api/app.md

 * `protocol` String - The name of your protocol, without `://`.
 * `path` String (optional) _Windows_ - Defaults to `process.execPath`
-* `args` String[] (optional) _Windows_ - Defaults to an empty array
+* `args` String[](optional) _Windows_ - Defaults to an empty array

 Returns `Boolean` - Whether the call succeeded.

 This method checks if the current executable as the default handler for a protocol (aka URI scheme).
 If so, it will remove the app as the default handler.

 ### `app.isDefaultProtocolClient(protocol[, path, args])` _macOS_ _Windows_

 * `protocol` String - The name of your protocol, without `://`.
 * `path` String (optional) _Windows_ - Defaults to `process.execPath`
-* `args` String[] (optional) _Windows_ - Defaults to an empty array
+* `args` String[](optional) _Windows_ - Defaults to an empty array

 Returns `Boolean`

 This method checks if the current executable is the default handler for a protocol (aka URI scheme).
 If so, it will return true.
 Otherwise, it will return false.

 **Note:** On macOS, you can use this method to check if the app has been registered as the default protocol handler for a protocol.
 You can also verify this by checking `~/Library/Preferences/com.apple.LaunchServices.plist` on the macOS machine.
-Please refer to
-[Apple's documentation][LSCopyDefaultHandlerForURLScheme] for details.
+Please refer to [Apple's documentation][lscopydefaulthandlerforurlscheme] for details.

 The API uses the Windows Registry and LSCopyDefaultHandlerForURLScheme internally.